buger-shack/scriptkiddie/network-pivoting-or-tunneling/pivoting-tools/ligolo-ng.md

 # 3. Once selected, type :
 Start

-//This will now route the sub network 192.168.0.0 via the ligolo TUN interface and through the ligolo tunnel.
+//This will now route the sub network 192.168.0.0 via the ligolo TUN interface and through the ligolo tunnel
+//Allowing you to use any tool from the attacking maching against the new target machine
 ```
 ![image](https://user-images.githubusercontent.com/90450439/221322376-4f8ff91f-54c9-4cef-8e52-2d824340b089.png)

+### 1. Accessing the Internal Network

+TODO